 Creating a Jewelry Brand

-The term "branding" refers to the idea of creating an image in your customer's mind about who you are and what your product consist of as well.
+The term "branding" refers to the idea of creating an image in your customer's mind about who you are and what your products are like.
 If you are selling a particular type of jewelry, then you may want to be known for that type of jewelry.
 For example, maybe you want to specialize in wire wrapped jewelry or metal clay charms and pendants.
-The way you present yourself will help you develop a brand, and eventually, you will be known for that by the customer.
+The way you present yourself will help you develop a brand, and eventually, you will be known for that.

-Secure Jewelry SafelyOnce you have considered the creative side of packaging, remember that the number one issue you want to deal with is to ensure your product is delivered securely and safely so that it is not damaged during the shipping process.
-Number one on your list is to make sure you have a bubble mailer large enough for your product.
-Once you have that, assemble all your items together, and consider using extra packaging such as tissue or more bubble wrap depending on the nature of your jewelry.
-Obviously,... a string of lampwork beads is going to need more packaging material around it than a metal charm.
+A bubble mailer large enough for your product is essential.
+Then assemble all of your items together and consider using extra packaging such as tissue or more bubble wrap to secure the jewelry.
+A string of lampwork beads is going to need more packaging material around it than a metal charm.